adithyaphilip/csd-blog/website/content/2025/prudentia-fairness.md

 of its fair share when competing against NewReno.
 However, when competing against Mega, Vimeo gets more than its fair share of bandwidth!

-This suggests that there are unlikely to be "bellweather" services whose interaction can predict a service's general fairness properties.
+This suggests that there are unlikely to be "bellwether" services whose interaction can predict a service's general fairness properties.
 Reliable fairness outcome monitoring would therefore require continuous pairwise testing of popular services.

 # In a Nutshell
-Prudentia's results show that unfair outcomes are common on the Internet, and that the CCA alone is not always sufficient to predict these outcomes.
+Prudentia's results show that unfair outcomes are common on the Internet, and that testing the CCA alone is not always sufficient to predict these outcomes.
 This impresses upon us both the need for an independent fairness watchdog like Prudentia, and the necessity of testing services in addition to CCAs.
 Some of Prudentia's findings confirmed long-standing knowledge but showed these behaviors are still deployed in